cedwardsmedia/cnam-cli/README.md

 # Command-line client
 cnam.php offers a command-line client to the EveryoneAPI service.
 Currently, it piggybacks off the same config and API class as the web-based client.
 Before using the CLI client, make sure it is executable by running `chmod +x /path/to/cnam.php`.

-To perform a lookup of a phone number: `php /path/to/cnam.php 5551234567`
+To perform a lookup of a phone number: `php /path/to/cnam.php [phonenumber] [--name]`

-**Data Point Flags**
+**Note:** for easier usage, you may wish to create a symlink to cnam.php.
+To do this, simply execute `sudo ln -s /path/to/cnam.php /usr/local/cnam`.
+Now, you can execute cnam by simply running `cnam [phone number]` without including the path to cnam.php.

+### Data Point Flags

 Running `cnam <phone_number>` without specifying any data point flags will cause CNAM to return all available data for the provided number.

 Providing one or more data point flags will cause CNAM to return ONLY the selected data points.
-Example: `cnam --name --carrier 5551234567` will cause CNAM to return only the name and carrier for the provided number.
+Example: `cnam 5551234567 --name --carrier` will cause CNAM to return only the name and carrier for the provided number.

 - Use the `--name` flag to query for the *name* data point.
 - Use the `--profile` flag to query for the *profile* data point.